What My Therapist Thinks About My Ketamine Treatment

 The Professional Learning Curve

-She started reading about ketamine-assisted psychotherapy on her own time.
-New integration techniques for psychedelic experiences.
-How to work with non-ordinary states of consciousness.
-The role of timing in scheduling integration sessions.
-New frameworks for processing rapid psychological change.
+She started reading about ketamine-assisted psychotherapy on her own time, digging into integration techniques for psychedelic experiences, how to work with non-ordinary states of consciousness, and how a session's timing should shape when integration work happens.

 Her honest summary: I had to educate myself quickly.
 Traditional training doesn't prepare us for patients who have breakthrough experiences between sessions.